Messy play is so important to a child’s development.

 Plastic bottles can be repurposed into music shakers or sensory bottles for babies.
 Add to the bottles, rice, pasta, or dried pulses let your child choose what they would like in their shaker, a little goes a long way.
 Most important when you are finished make sure the lid is completely secured, and there you have a musical shaker.
 To make a little music session grab some saucepans, turn them upside down add a wooden spoon and you have drums too.
 Use the homemade instruments to create rhythms and beats to favourite nursery songs.
 Include counting beats and counting songs; encouraging the development of language and numeracy skills.

-I created a fun activity with my three year old grandson
+I created a fun threading activity with my three year old grandson.

 Most children love messy play, you may not like mess but if you plan out little activities it does help contain the mess a little!
 Messy play does not have an end goal, it is all about the process, and I think that’s why I love it.
 I have organised and run many messy play sessions for parents and their children; it is great bonding time and the play is therapeutic.
-At home you need a little area, where you can contain the mess, I normally use the kitchen or the garden, I have a children’s table and a washable plastic tray with sides that is perfect for all types of play.
+At home you need a little area, where you can contain the mess, I normally use the kitchen or, if its not raining, the garden.
+I have a children’s table and a washable plastic tray with sides that is perfect for all types of play.

 To make cornflour gloop, mix 2 cups of corn flour to 1 cup of water into a bowl or tray – this one is very messy.
 Let your child help with the mixing and measuring, it is all part of the process.
 Slowly add the water stirring, or mixing in with hands.
 It will turn into a thick gloopy liquid when mixed, watch it waterfall out of both your hands, try making it into shapes, watch it fall back into a liquid, and add in toy animals to extend the play experience.